Core-Creates/C-H-A-R-L-O-T-T-E/CONTRIBUTING.md

 ## 🛠️ Getting Started

 1. **Fork the Repo**
    - Click the “Fork” button at the top right of the repository.

+*Make on your computer or in CodeSpaces*
+---
+## 2 below are how to setup a codespace in your browser
+*Ignore if wanting to download and run directly on computer*
+2. **Setup Code Space**
+   - click the code button on the github page
+   - select code spaces
+   - then click on the codespace that is setup

+## OR

+---

 2. **Clone Your Fork**
    ```bash